 FEEDING GEOGRAPHIES (2019–ongoing)

+Taking care of a child entails enormous and conflicting emotions, being a parent forces you to confront the subtle ambivalence many situations are loaded with, difficult and wonderful, simple and exhausting at the same time.
 As for most mothers (and fathers) during the lockdown, much of my energy was devoted to the care of my child, and at the same time to the difficult attempt at organizing my days between work – or what remains of it – and domestic life.

 I therefore took most of these pictures in the pauses from the daily routine, when I could look quietly around me.